Hubert Gough: Early career

-Gough attended Eton College, and according to his autobiography Soldiering On he was terrible at Latin.
-But he was good at sports such as football and rugby.
-After leaving Eton, Gough gained entrance to the Royal Military Academy, Sandhurst in 1888.
+Gough was educated at Eton College then at the Royal Military College, Sandhurst.
 He was gazetted into the 16th Lancers as a second lieutenant on 5 March 1889.
-Although not particularly wealthy compared to other cavalry officers – he had a parental allowance of £360 a year on top of his official salary of just over £121 – he distinguished himself as a rider, winning the Regimental Cup, and as a polo player.
-Many of his horses were provided for him by other officers.
+He distinguished himself as a rider, winning the Regimental Cup, and as a polo player with many of his horses provided for him by wealthier officers.

-Gough was promoted to lieutenant on 23 July 1890, and his regiment sailed for Bombay in September 1890, travelling by train to Lucknow.
-During the winter of 1893–94 he briefly acted in command of a squadron while other officers were on leave.
+Gough was promoted to lieutenant on 23 July 1890, and set out for India that autumn.
 He was promoted captain on 22 December 1894 at the relatively early age of 24.

-He served with the Tirah Field Force 1897–98.
-He was posted to the Northwest Frontier, initially to the garrison holding the entrance to the Khyber Pass at Jamrud.
-His patron Colonel Neville Chamberlain managed to obtain for him a posting as assistant commissariat officer in Major-General Alfred Gaselee's brigade.
+He served with the Tirah Field Force 1897–98 and on the Northwest Frontier.

-Gough returned to England in June 1898, and sat the Staff College exam in August.
-He was hospitalised with malaria in the autumn, then married Margaret Louisa Nora Lewes (known as "Daisy") on 22 December 1898 (postponed from April).
-He married at an unusually early age for a serving officer.
+Gough returned to England in June 1898, and sat the examination for entrance to the Staff College, Camberley.
+He married Margaret Louisa Nora Lewes (known as "Daisy") on 22 December 1898.